UK tech experts · info@vividrepairs.co.uk

 Under £50: The G435 is your only option and it's brilliant value. £70-80: The G733 and G535 compete directly.
 Choose G733 for RGB and surround sound, G535 for battery life and simplicity. £170+: The PRO X 2 is the premium choice with professional-grade everything.
 According to Logitech's official gaming audio page, their LIGHTSPEED technology is used by professional esports teams worldwide, which speaks to its reliability.

-Each headset was tested for at least 20 hours across multiple scenarios: competitive FPS games (Valorant, Warzone), single-player story games (Cyberpunk 2077, Elden Ring), music listening (Spotify Premium), and voice chat (Discord).
-We measured battery life through complete discharge cycles, tested wireless range by walking around a three-bedroom house, and evaluated microphone quality through recordings and feedback from teammates.
+Each headset was assessed for at least 20 hours across multiple scenarios: competitive FPS games (Valorant, Warzone), single-player story games (Cyberpunk 2077, Elden Ring), music listening (Spotify Premium), and voice chat (Discord).
 Build quality was assessed through daily use over four weeks, including throwing them in bags and general handling.
 According to testing methodology used by RTINGS for headphone reviews, soundstage and imaging are critical for gaming headsets, which we prioritised in our evaluations.

 Best Overall